UK's Workspace says demand resilient in first quarter

-July 6 (Reuters) - British office-space provider Workspace Group WKP.L said on Thursday customer demand remained resilient in the first quarter and it saw pricing improvement, driven by increased preference for short-term leases and flexible work-spaces.
+July 6 (Reuters) - British office-space provider Workspace Group WKP.L said on Thursday customer demand remained resilient in the first quarter along with an improvement in pricing, driven by increased preference for short-term leases and flexible work-spaces.

+Companies such as Workspace have outperformed traditional property companies as tenants prefer flexible office spaces and short-term leases over traditional work locations and longer contracts during times of economic uncertainty.

 ($1 = 0.7868 pounds)